UPinar/GitCommands/README.md

 	this command will create a branch called test2_branch in local repo and checkout to test2_branch from master or main branch

+Hello world this is change inside main branch.
+Lets see what will happen